-MUS 171 CREATIVE ARTS - MUSIC provides students with an opportunity to experience music in its' many forms by learning the elements of music and studying how these elements are used in various styles, as well as by providing musical experiences such as singing, playing and dancing.
-3 credits.
+MUS 171 CREATIVE ARTS - MUSIC provides students with an opportunity to experience music in its many forms by learning the elements of music and studying how these elements are used in various styles.
+This course is for non-music majors only.
+3 credit hours.

-MUS 180 CHAPEL RINGERS is comprised of 11-13 handbell ringers which performs primarily for on-campus chapel services and concerts.
-Membership by audition only, preferably for the entire academic year.
-1 credit.
+MUS 180 CHAPEL RINGERS consists of 11-13 handbell ringers, and performs primarily for on-campus chapel services and concerts.
+Membership is by audition only - preferably for the entire academic year.
+1 credit hour.

 MUS 181 WIND ENSEMBLE is the premiere university instrumental ensemble which performs concerts throughout the academic year.
-The ensemble maintains a repertoire of both secular and sacred music.
-The ensemble performs in both worship and non-worship settings.
+The ensemble maintains a repertoire of both secular and sacred music, and performs in both worship and concert settings.
 Participation in annual winter tour is required.
-Membership in audition only.
-1 credit.
+Membership is by audition only.
+1 credit hour.

-MUS 182 CONCORDIA CHORALE is a mixed voice ensemble of up to 55 voices which sings in several major on-campus settings and for weekly chapel services.
+MUS 182 CONCORDIA CHORALE is a large mixed ensemble up to 90 voices which sings in several major on-campus settings and for weekly chapel services.
 Open to all students, faculty, and staff.
 Membership is by audition only.
-1 credit.
+1 credit hour.

 MUS 184 KAMMERCHOR is a highly select mixed voice ensemble which performs at a variety of campus and off-campus activities and takes an annual tour.
 Preference is given to sophomores through seniors, or to those who demonstrate solid choral background.
-Ordinarily participation is expected for the entire academic year.
+Participation is expected for the entire academic year.
 Membership is by audition only.
-1 credit.
+1 credit hour.

-MUS 185 THE ALLELUIA RINGERS is a select handbell choir of 11-12 ringers, which performs in worship and concert both on and off campus.
+MUS 185 THE ALLELUIA RINGERS is a select handbell choir of 13 ringers, which performs in worship and concert both on and off campus.
 Membership is by audition only, preferably for the entire academic year.
-1 credit.
+1 credit hour.

-MUS 186 INSTRUMENTAL ENSEMBLES studies and performs the various small chamber wind literature from 1650 to the present.
+MUS 186 SMALL ENSEMBLE studies and performs the various small chamber wind literature from 1650 to the present.
 The ensemble seeks to provide a comprehensive study of performance repertoire from a wide range of composers.
-1 credit.
+1 credit hour.

-MUS 187 FALCON PEP BAND is a small ensemble playing a repertoire of high-energy, high-volume popular music performed at designated home football and basketball games.
-1 credit.
+MUS 187 FALCON PEP BAND is a small instrumental ensemble with a repertoire of high-energy, high-volume popular music performed at designated home football and basketball games.
+1 credit hour.

 MUS 188 JAZZ ENSEMBLE studies and performs the repertoire of the various jazz idioms including swing, be-bop, blues, big-band and contemporary fusion.
 The ensemble seeks to provide a comprehensive study of the performance repertoire for both the players and its audiences.
-1 credit.
+Membership is by audition only.
+1 credit hour.

-MUS 190 STRING ENSEMBLE/CHAMBER ORCHESTRA a dual format ensemble which covers the historical span of string repertoire from Baroque to 20th Century.
-Fall semester concentrates on string orchestra while spring semester adds requisite wind, brass and percussion.
-1 credit.
+MUSIC 190 STRING ENSEMBLE/CHAMBER ORCHESTRA is a dual format ensemble which covers the historical span of string repertoire from Baroque to 20th Century.
+Fall semester concentrates on string orchestra; spring semester adds requisite wind, brass and percussion.
+1 credit hour.